Campaign : Road Safety Week 2019

 From a panic atmosphere and intense nerves, it was a moment to relax.
 The technical team started working on the rest of the five models and tireless worked in mission mode and completed all six models by 08:00 am.
 This was possible only because of their hard work and passion to make it happen.

-Event Day Euphoria: When the riders took to the streets the reactions of people were amazing to see.
+When the cyclists took to the streets the reactions of people were amazing to see.
 The car cut out cycle made heads turn, many motorist’s smiled, children ran and came to talk to us.
 The bus drivers, cab drivers, pedestrians, shopkeepers and every other person on street appreciated the brave show put up by us.
 We stopped at signals and multiple points to talk to people.
 At every location we were surrounded with questions.
 The traffic police on duty at several occasions smiled and gave us the first right to cross at junctions.
 We were elated with this kind of response and it further motivated us to ride.

 The six cyclist were split in to a group of two and moved towards different locations in an attempt to cover maximum areas of the city.
 Finally in the evening, we all regrouped at the Traffic Police Headquarters with great JOY, PRIDE AND SATISFACTION.
 This was indeed a Superb Effort Put in by the team.